Kisum Platform Documentation

 - Core — Core platform and commercial model.

-- Admin API (OpenAPI) — Generated reference for the admin API surface (when published in this docs build).
+- Admin API (OpenAPI) — Published reference for the current admin API surface.